CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 2. For those with CJDS already provisioned and using the Customer Journey Widget in a custom layout: No changes are required.
 Your current setup is fully compatible.
 3. For organizations with a Webex Contact Center set up after March 1, 2025: Complete this [Form](https://app.smartsheet.com/b/form/7776df72239e47d0bbb73a392e32927f) to request CJDS provisioning for your organization.
 A Customer Journey tenant will be provisioned within 72 hours upon receiving your request.

+Feature Flag Requests
+1. If you would like the ability to have real-time events, please reach out to Zubin and request for the following feature flag to be turned on for your organzation (by id).
+`wxcc-cjds-event-stream-toggle-visibility`

 ## Setup CJDS Widget in Agent Desktop

 Instructional Vidcast: [CJDS Widget v10 Setup Vidcast](https://app.vidcast.io/share/3c791866-c166-45fc-a87a-0bbaa5717103)